Healthy Recipes Blog

 Serving Suggestions

-Outside of Israel, shakshuka is usually considered breakfast food.
-But in Israel, it is often served for dinner.
-Israelis tend to eat their main meal for lunch and have a lighter meatless dinner.
+Outside of Israel (and also in Israeli hotels and restaurants), shakshuka is served for breakfast or brunch.
+But in Israel, home cooks usually serve it for dinner.
+Israelis eat their main meal for lunch and have a lighter meatless dinner.
 As a child, my mom usually served us an omelet and an Israeli salad for dinner.

-While the spicy tomato sauce and runny egg yolks practically beg for crusty bread, bread is not mandatory!
+While the spicy tomato sauce and runny egg yolks are perfect with crusty bread, bread is not mandatory!
 A fork and a knife (plus a spoon) are just as efficient when enjoying shakshuka.
-Sometimes, however, my family enjoys this dish with thick slices of almond flour bread or these cheese biscuits.
-You can even use pork rinds for scooping out the tomato sauce.
+Sometimes, however, my family enjoys this dish with thick buttered slices of almond flour bread, as shown in the image below.

 Storing and Using the Leftovers